Qqwy/elixir-type_check/README.md

 - [x] Make sure to handle recursive (and mutually recursive) types without hanging.
   - [x] A compile-error is raised when a type is expanded more than a million times
   - [x] A macro called `lazy` is introduced to allow to defer type expansion to runtime (to _within_ the check).
+- [x] the Elixir formatter likes the way types+specs are constructed

 ### Pre-stable